Skip to main content

 • On the RSVP for to attend, graduating students will be asked to list the accessibility accommodations needed for students & guests.

 • Accessible seating is ample in the McKale Center.
-Wheelchair users should enter through Gates A, B, or C, which are all accessible entrances.
+Wheelchair users should enter through Gates A, B, C or E, which are all accessible entrances.

 • All ceremonies will have live cart captioning available for all guests via their smartphones.